MarekMatyas/Infrastructure-as-Code-IaC-/Terraform/README.md

-- **Environment variabels guide**:
+- **Environment variables guide**:

 To upload AWS credentials we need follow these steps:

-- In you search bar, type in "Edit the system environment variables"
+- In your windows search bar, type in "Edit the system environment variables"

 - Go to advanced section and click on `Environment variables`